dylankiss/odoo-toolkit/README.md

 ### PostgreSQL Container

-The command starts a separate PostgreSQL container that you can access from your host machine at `localhost:5432` by default, using `odoo` as username and password.
+The command starts a separate [PostgreSQL](https://www.postgresql.org/) container that you can access from your host machine at `localhost:5432` by default, using `odoo` as username and password.
 Inside your other Docker container, the hostname of this server is `db`.
+It is exposed to the Odoo containers via a socket as well in the `/var/run/postgresql` directory.

 ### Aliases